Skip to main content

 Integrated Sensors, Chips and Tags

-To take advantage of the increased use of wireless connectivity in automobiles, manufacturers like Bridgestone, Continental, Cooper, Goodyear, Kumho, Hankook, Michelin and Pirelli continue to develop solutions that utilize sensors, chips or tags to wirelessly transmit real-time information — such as tire temperature, pressure and tread wear — for use in fleet and tire life cycle management.
+To take advantage of the increased use of wireless connectivity in automobiles, manufacturers like Bridgestone, Continental, Goodyear, Kumho, Hankook, Michelin and Pirelli continue to develop solutions that utilize sensors, chips or tags to wirelessly transmit real-time information — such as tire temperature, pressure and tread wear — for use in fleet and tire life cycle management.
 In fact, Michelin already has introduced an aircraft tire using this technology.

 Self-inflating Tires